internet4000/find/readme.md

 search queries.
 Find is a tool that offers a user the possibility to customize these functionalities.

-*Find!* aims to be a simple way to enhance the URL bar user experience, easy to use and install.
+It aims to be a simple way to enhance the URL bar user-experience, easy to use and install.
 Also, it is Free software, and can be customized and hosted quickly at your convenience.

 The fastest way to test its features, is by trying the example queries on this page: [try Find! here](https://find.internet4000.com).